Request a quote.

 Responding to the overwhelming stream of projects world-wide, Mellifiq offers a superior type of VOC removal units, based on several years of R&D, offering the most space-efficient and flow-optimized system on the market.
 Our Nodora ADS line gives flow capacity flexibility with no upper limit and is suitable for both small and high VOC content.
 Based on the types of VOC compounds, each Nodora ADS delivery can be tailored using uniquely selected filtration media, to which a guideline can be found at our filtration media section.

-Read more about our Nodora solutions or download our brochure.
+Read more about our Nodora ADS or download our brochure.

 AirMist cross-flow wet scrubbing